 Additionally, make a preliminary drawing on a scrap sheet of paper before making it on the sheet you’ll be painting.
 This will allow you to perfect the image without having to erase it too often on your main sheet of paper, reducing the risk that you’ll overwork it in that way.

 If you’re overpainting because you’re frustrated or a perfectionist, take frequent breaks while working so you can return to see what you’ve done with fresh eyes.
 Keep these breaks short, however, since you should ideally finish a basic watercolor painting within an hour.
-Working too slowly can affect the qualityOpens in a new tab. of your artwork.
+Working too slowly can affect the quality of your artwork.

 Using the Wrong Paper